Root Canal Explained

 Has your dentist or endodontist told you that you need root canal?
 If so, you're not alone.
-Millions of teeth are treated and saved each year with the root canal, or endodontic, treatment.
+More than 15 million teeth are treated and saved each year with the root canal, or endodontic, treatment.
 This page explains root canal treatment in detail and how it can relieve your tooth pain and save your smile.

 “Endo” is the Greek word for “inside” and “odont” is Greek for “tooth.”
 Endodontic treatment treats the inside of the tooth.
 Root canal treatment is one type of endodontic treatment.